 As an F-1 or J-1 student in the United States, you are responsible for maintaining and understanding your immigration status.
 This includes reading your immigration documents and asking questions when you have them.
-The Office of International Student and Scholar Services (OISSS) is here to help you.
+International Student Services (ISS)is here to help you.

 Maintain Valid Immigration Documents

 Keep your passport valid and begin the process to renew within 6 months of the expiration date.
 Also know the end date of your I-20 (for F-1 students) or DS-2019 (for J-1 students) and be sure that you apply for any extensions before this date.

 Purchase and maintain health insurance that meets the Department of State immigration requirements.

 Update all contact information (such as change in address, phone number, or email) within 10 days of the change.
 Also update ISS with any changes to your status or program of study as this may result in a new I-20 or DS-2019 being printed.